Jubbim0/AI-Obsidian-Note-Generator/README.md

 The script generates:
 1. An `extracted_text.txt` file containing all extracted content
 2. Individual markdown files for each topic identified by GPT-4
+3. Optional log file if `-l` flag is used

 ## Error Handling